 The acquisition of land in Modi'in in 2014 marked the Group's entry into the senior housing segment, which was followed in 2015 by the purchase of an existing senior home - Palace Tel Aviv, one of the most luxurious homes in Israel.
-Since the purchase of Palace Tel Aviv, the Group has been operating under the brand "Palace" for the continued successful operation and betterment of the four active senior homes, Palace Tel Aviv, Palace Ra'anana, Palace Modi'in (construction of which was completed in Q3/2018) and Palace Lehavim, the construction of Phase A of which was completed in May 2020, a Form 4 (occupancy permit) was received and residents started moving in to the home.
+Since the purchase of Palace Tel Aviv, the Group has been operating under the brand "Palace" for the continued successful operation and betterment of the four active senior homes, Palace Tel Aviv, Palace Ra'anana, Palace Modi'in (construction of which was completed in Q3/2018) and Palace Lehavim, the construction of Phase A of which was completed in May 2020, received a Form 4 (occupancy permit) and has started welcoming residents, and Phase B of which is in advanced stages of construction.
 In addition, the Group began construction of another project in Rishon LeZion.